LostArtefacts/TRX/docs/tr2/README.md

 - fixed missing sound effects for collapsible tiles in Opera House, The Deck and Catacombs of the Talion
 - fixed missing 'aha' sound effect in Lara's Home
 - fixed missing zipline sound effect in Home Sweet Home
+- fixed the shotgun sound at the end of the shower cutscene in Home Sweet Home being cut off when the credits start

 #### Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)